Please enable JavaScript.

 (presence of sunlight)

-allow carbon dioxide to enter the plant for photosyntheis
+allow carbon dioxide to enter

-allow oxygen produce during photosynthesis to exit plant
+allow oxygen produce during

-what happen if parts of plant
+what happen if a strip of

-with water, the leaves
+2) With water, the leaves

 can still photosynthesis and make food.

-however, food made in the leaves
+3) However, food made in the leaves

 cannot be transported past the cut